Tinkerforge/doc/source/Hardware/Bricklets/Piezo_Buzzer.rst

    :align: center
    :target: ../../_images/Bricklets/piezo_buzzer_brickv.jpg

-Click on the Piezo Buzzer tab an enter a morse code you want to morse.
+Enter a morse code you want to morse.
 You can enter also the duration of every tone.
 Play around.
 You can now go on with writing your own application.
-See :ref:`Interface and Coding <piezobuzzer_programming_interfaces>` section for the API of the Piezo Buzzer Bricklet and examples in your programming language.
+See :ref:`Interface and Coding <piezobuzzer_programming_interfaces>` section
+for the API of the Piezo Buzzer Bricklet and examples in your programming language.

 .. _piezobuzzer_programming_interfaces: